-No, finger tattoos will never last very long however well they are done.
-This is because the skin on our hands is replaced as it wears away.
+No, finger tattoos will never last as long as tattoos done on other parts of the body.
+They fade much faster.
+This is because the skin on our hands is replaced as it is worn away as we use, wash and dry our hands so often.
 All skin is gradually replaced, but certain areas are replaced faster than others.
 Elbows are another area that tattoos will wear quickly on.

 Because we use our hands constantly the skin wears away and is replaced much faster than most other areas of the body.
 Every time you wash or dry your hands the layers of skin that wear away take a little ink with them until there is little or no ink left on the skin.

 We wash and dry our hands multiple times every day and each time this is done part of the epidermis is removed.
 New layers of skin are produced all the time, so the ink will gradually rise from the lower layers up to the surface.

 Will finger tattoos fade completely?